River Kinder

 The River Kinder (/ˈkɪndər/ KIN--der) is a small river, only about 3 mi long, in northwestern Derbyshire, England.
 Rising on the peat moorland plateau of Kinder Scout, it flows generally westwards to its confluence with the River Sett at Bowden Bridge (a Grade II listed packhorse bridge).
 En route it flows through the Kinder Gates rocks, over the waterfall known as Kinder Downfall, and through Kinder Reservoir, built in 1903–12 by the Stockport Corporation Water Works.
-Until the 19th century at least, the name was formerly also applied to the River Sett as far as its confluence with the River Goyt in New Mills.
+Formerly, until the 19th century at least, the name was also applied to the River Sett as far as its confluence with the River Goyt in New Mills.

 Kinder Downfall

 Kinder Downfall is the tallest waterfall in the Peak District, with a 30 m fall.
 The waterfall was formerly known as Kinder Scut, and it is from this that the plateau derives its name.
 Although usually little more than a trickle in summer, in spate conditions it is impressive.
 In certain wind conditions (notably when there is a strong west wind), the water is blown back on itself, and the resulting cloud of spray can be seen from several miles away.
 The Pennine Way crosses the River Kinder above Kinder Downfall.
 When frozen in hard winters, the waterfall is a venue for ice-climbing, and it is also the highlight of a fell race that bears its name.